 - If you are still waiting to receive confirmation from your site supervisor, please upload a letter, addressed to the Selection Committee explaining when you expect confirmation.

 Ready to make a difference?
 Apply here.
-Deadline: Midnight, March 6th.
+Deadline: Thursday, March 8th at midnight.

 The following are continuing partnerships and projects.
 These positions are priority positions and the Office of Civic Engagement strongly encourages students to consider applying for these leadership roles.
 However, students may also apply with a new project that is a community identified need.
 For these initiatives, students will need to write in their proposal how this need came to their attention and how an identified community site will be partnering with their work.
 All new positions are required to submit an email confirmation from their site (this is only a forwarded email from the contact person at the site), confirming the partnership and suggested project.